 As a professional college, we incorporate the DU Excellence systems principles throughout the curriculum.
 The values of the college reflect the University’s values of serving students with quality, trustworthiness, accountability, innovation and creativity and respect for people.
 We operationalize these values within a healthcare framework through an emphasis on respect and care for the most vulnerable, with compassion, and striving for professional excellence in all we do to educate future healthcare professionals.

 A variety College of Health Programs are offered on campuses state-wide.
 We offer the BSN in nursing in Grand Rapids Lettinga campus, Lansing, Midland , and Warren with Medical Assisting in Lettinga, Midland and Lansing.
 As we work to prepare interprofessional education experiences, we have begun incorporating interdisciplinary simulations throughout the health profession curriculum.

 We continue to use the Davenport model to develop leading edge healthcare programs to meet the needs of our students and the emerging healthcare economy.
 Our new Master’s of Science Occupational Therapy which launched in Fall of 2014.
 This program uniquely addresses the current healthcare needs through state of the art graduate curriculum and practice-based education prepares students to be exceptional practitioners in Occupational Therapy.
 Another new program launched in 2014 is the Master's in Health Informatics and Information Management Management.
 This program is an interdisciplinary graduate program providing a unique blend of business, technology and health care education to prepare leaders in current health systems environments.
-In Fall 2015, the MSN degree will add the Family Nurse Practitioner concentration as an option in the graduate program.
-We have also been approved by the Board of Trustees and Commission on Accreditationin Physical Therapy Education (CAPTE), to begin development of a Doctorate in Physical Therapy.
+In Fall 2015, the MSN degree added the Family Nurse Practitioner concentration as an option in the graduate program.